fraserxu/fraserxu.github.io/_posts/2015-08-20-pdf-generation-on-the-web.md

 ### `printToPDF` from Electron

+**The browser is the best(not even one of) tool to render HTML properly, that's what I've been loving it so far.**

 While trying the approaches above, we already know that Chrome already have a way to print and generate PDF from within the browser.

 The `window.print()` method opens the Print Dialog to print the current document.